sixteenmillimeter/contact_printer/README.md

 ---

 #### NOTE: This is a work in progress.
-Build instructions to follow.
+Build instructions and whitepaper to follow.

 This contact printer is designed to make 16mm prints using affordable electronics and 3D printing.
 It is *not* intended as a replacement for professional printers like the Bell & Howell Model C.
 This project is for DIY filmmakers, independent artists and small film labs to have a machine that can produce reasonable-quality work prints with a small footprint on short lengths of film easily.

-This is intended to be a
+This is intended to be a modular printer.
+As of now there is only a single lamp design that uses standard white 5mm LEDs.

 # Examples